Tokyo Shibuya Halloween street party – Cool Japan!

 Check out the above videos to get a feel for the myriad of costumes being worn, the fun being had by all, and the large crowd both there to see and be seen.
-The videos are from years 2013, 2104, 2015, and 2016 event … it has been growing bigger bigger every year … wonder what size the crowd will be this year ?!
+The videos are from years 2013, 2104, 2015, 2016, and 2017 events … it has been growing bigger bigger every year … wonder what size the crowd will be this year ?!
 Can’t wait !
-To get there just head out the Hachiko exit of Shibuya Station and head toward the world famous Scramble Crossing (rumored to be the busiest intersection in the world (and definitely in Japan)) and Center Gai and you are sure to be in the middle of the action.
+To get there just head to Shibuya Station and follow the huge crowd!
+Activity is centered around the world famous Scramble Crossing (rumored to be the busiest intersection in the world (and definitely in Japan)) and the Center Gai.

 Check out the pictures of both Japanese for foreigners alike enjoying the street celebration